Sonuq/Sonuq/README.md

 Hi, I’m @Sonuq

-I know Python, a little Javascript, a little Lua and also C# I’m currently learning C++
+I know Python, a little Javascript, a little Lua and also C#\n I’m currently learning C++
 You can contact me throught Discord or Protonmail sonuq@protonmail.com